publiccodeyml/publiccode.yml/schema.md

   * `library` - The software contains a library or an SDK to make it easier to third party developers to create new products.
   * `configurationFiles` - The software does not contain executable script but a set of configuration files.
 They may document how to obtain a certain deployment.
 They could be in the form of plain configuration files, bash scripts, ansible playbooks, Dockerfiles, or other instruction sets.

-### Key `softwareType/isRelatedTo`

-* Type: array of strings
-* Presence: optional (highly suggested if `type` is not `standalone`)

-If `softwareType` is not `standalone`, a list of repositories (which may or may not contain a `publiccode.yml` file) closely related to the software.

-It might be the original suite for which the software is an addon, or simply the repositories for which the software provides the configuration files.

 ## Section `intendedAudience`

 ### Key `intendedAudience/onlyFor`